HarryFelty/WeatherApp/README.md

 ## Description

 This project was created to demonstrate the use of third-party APIs.
 In this case, the API was a weather API.
-The technologies used inclue the API for openweathermap.org, as well as AJAX and JavaScript.
+The technologies used inclue the API for openweathermap.org, as well as AJAX and local storage.
 Throughout this project I was able to learn how to utilize third-party APIs, use fetch requests and promises, and effeciently navigate documentation.

 ## Installation